Alexwcjung/GRAD25-Acoustic/README.md

 ### 2.4.
 Statistical Analysis

+**Goal**: To compare the discrimination accuracy across vowel pairs and determine whether the differences are statistically significant.

 #### A. Descriptive Statistics

 The average accuracy scores were calculated for each vowel pair to summarize participants’ perceptual performance.